nll004/war_cards/react_UI/README.md

-# War Cards - React UI
+# War Cards React

-This is the user interface for my implementation of the War Cards game.
+This is the frontend for my implementation of the [WAR](https://github.com/nll004/war_cards) Cards game.
+It is dependent on the [Cards API](https://www.deckofcardsapi.com/) and the [Express.js API](https://github.com/nll004/war_cards/tree/main/node_API) I built to handle user registration and game statistics.

-This UI was created with:
+### Technologies Used
 - React.js
 - React router
 - HTML/CSS
 - Axios
 - Jest and React testing library

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).